Pochury Naga: Marriage

 In the Meluri-Lephori group, it is customary for the father to build a new house for his son before the marriage.
 All marriages are customarily performed during Nazu festival.
 Whereas, for the Akhegwo, Phor-Yisi and Lüruri group it was performed only after the harvest.
 All marriage ceremonies are conducted at night usually starting in the evening; sometimes the ceremonies lasted till midnight.
 During the first night, the newlywed couple is forbidden to sleep together.
 The bride will have to sleep with her friends at her new home while the bridegroom will sleep in the Awiekhu (Morung).
 It was also mandatory, in the Yisi group, for the bride to fetch either water or brine early the first morning at her new home after the marriage.

 Marriage within the same clan is forbidden.
 If done so, they are either separated or the whole menfolk of the village have to perform a cleansing ritual which involves feasting in the outskirt of the village near a water source.
 The leftover meat or food items are forbidden to be brought home.

 A girl to her new home (i.e. at her husband home) on the first day, at dawn she along with her friends will go and fetch either water from the pond or brine.

 Elopement

 If a young couples marry through elopement, their marriage can only be legalised by the village authority and the family concerned after performing ritual.

 Dowry

 Dowry was not common among the Meluri-Lephori group.

 Among the Yisi group, the price of a bride is very high.
-Right after the engagement 5 (five) pieces of coins is to be paid to the girl's family as kükhayü which means the reservation fee.
+Right after the engagement 5 (five) coins are to be paid to the girl's family as kükhayü which means the reservation fee.
 A rich family also gives ashiphü which is a buffalo, a mithun or its equivalent in money to the girl's family.
 Another 50 pieces of coins known as pithayü achafü (second dowry) was given to the girl's family before marriage.
 Another dowry, münüyü, consisting of either an adult pig or five to ten pieces of coins was paid by the boy's parent.
 All dowries have to be clear before marriage ceremony.